 Catch a spring swarm generally the only way to increase your Japanese honey bee colonies .
 Hive splitting, requeening are just something you just really won’t hear Japanese beeks talking about.
 For the past four years I have been using the yellow margin orchid which releases 3-Hydroxyoctanoic acid to signal Japanese honey bees.
-I honestly have know idea why it does this, or what benefits the orchid gets and getting the orchid to flower when I want it to is always a major headache.
-With my painkillers running low I have decided to purchase artificial traps this year and see how they work.
+I honestly do not know why it does this, or what benefits the orchid gets, and Man! getting the orchid to flower when I want it to is always a major headache.
+With my painkillers running low I have decided to purchase artificial traps this year and see how they work. traps this year and see how they work.

-It’s good that Awaji has a good supply of winter flowers.
+Awaji Island with its good supply of winter flowers.

 After my last leaf hunting trip I decided to give it one more chance and take a trip off island to see if I could get some better results.
 At least I now know for sure that I really don’t like taking pictures of the autumn colours.
 Hiking through them, viewing them I love, but as the photos just don’t do them justice (well my photos don’t) it just seems like a waste of time.
 Next year I’ll still continue to take photos but in reality I’d rather spend the time going on a longer hike.
 I did encounter a nice udon shop which only serves 20 meals per day and I did find a few […]